Hello! I'm Bevie.

 Explain "experiences in nature."

 The experiences I offer range from 1 hour, half day, full day, to weekend and weeklong immersions in natural spaces.
 They range in activity level and focus depending on the needs of a person or group.
-The focus may be making art, basic yoga, walking/hiking, backpacking or climbing.
+The focus may be making art, basic yoga, walking/hiking or climbing.
 The natural world is the place where I feel most at home and have seen children, youth, and adults of all ages come to life with energy, inspiration, and deep healing when immersed in the simplicity, beauty, and natural challenges of nature.

 How can I be informed of upcoming retreats, workshops, and supervision experiences?